-‘Building insurance’ refers to insurance cover for the physical structure of your home.
-It can form part of many types of policies like home insurance, landlord insurance and strata insurance.
+‘Building insurance’ refers to insurance cover for the physical structure of your home and other buildings on your property.
+It can take the form of many types of policies like home insurance, landlord insurance and strata insurance.
 Each type of building insurance is intended to insure the buildings on a property against a variety of scenarios and events (known as insured events).

 In all its forms, building insurance provides financial protection against loss and damage from insured events up to a specified limit.
 However, there are some exclusions across the different types of building insurance products, depending on your level of cover.